Ask City Smiles DC if our services are right for youMake an Appointment

 While porcelain or composite resin veneers are durable options for enhancing your smile, there are definitive contrasts between them.
 First, despite their initial fragility, porcelain veneers become tougher and stronger after they are bonded to a healthy tooth.

 By comparison, composite veneers are durable, but not as strong as porcelain veneers.
 They are also more prone to chipping.
 However, despite this, they can be fixed, unlike porcelain veneers which are unable to be repaired if broken, or damaged.

 There is also a significant price difference between veneers.
-In general, composite veneers range from $200 to $1500 per tooth with porcelain veneers costing $950 to $2500 per tooth.
 In addition to costing less, composite veneers differ from porcelain ones in that porcelain veneers last 10-15 years while their counterpart, composite resin-based veneers last about 4-8 years.

 Perhaps the biggest difference between porcelain and composite veneers is how they affect the wearer’s overall appearance.
 The stain resistance of porcelain veneers makes future whitening less likely.
 Composite veneers, however, are prone to staining like regular teeth, meaning further whitening procedures are possible.

 Finally, while both veneers provide a long-lasting cosmetic way for making your teeth shine, they each give their users differing options for continued use.
 Unfortunately, if you are not thrilled about how porcelain veneers feel in your mouth or make you look, they cannot be reversed.
 However, if you do not like the look or shape of your composite veneers, they can be reversed.